Raihan-Sharif/linux-command-handbook/docs/bash-scripting-basics.md

 # Bash Scripting Basics

-Bash (Bourne Again SHell) scripting allows you to automate tasks and create powerful workflows in Linux.
-This guide covers the fundamentals of bash scripting for beginners to intermediate users.
+Bash (Bourne Again SHell) scripting is a powerful way to automate tasks on Linux systems.
+This guide covers the fundamentals to help you get started with creating effective bash scripts.

-## Getting Started

-### Creating Your First Script
+## Creating Your First Script

 1. Create a new file with a `.sh` extension:

    ```bash
    touch myscript.sh
    ```

 2. Make it executable:

    ```bash
    chmod +x myscript.sh
    ```

 3. Add the shebang line at the top:

    ```bash
    #!/bin/bash
    ```

 4. Add commands and save:

    ```bash
    #!/bin/bash
    echo "Hello, World!"